-Handbook 2021-22, Version 1.0 (17/04/22)
+Handbook 2024-25, Version 1.0 (08/10/24)

-This handbook applies to students starting the degree programme in Michaelmas term 2021.
+This handbook applies to students starting the degree programme in Michaelmas term 2024.
 The information in this handbook may be different for students starting in other years.

-The Examination Regulations relating to this course are available at 2021-22, Preliminary Examination in Materials Science (ox.ac.uk).
+The Examination Regulations relating to this course are available at 2024-25, Preliminary Examination in Materials Science (ox.ac.uk).
 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.
-If you have any concerns in the first instance please contact Philippa Moss (philippa.moss@materials.ox.ac.uk).
+If you have any concerns in the first instance please contact the Education Support Team (undergraduate.studies@material.ox.ac.uk)

-The information in this handbook is accurate as at 17th April 2022, however it may be necessary for changes to be made in certain circumstances, as explained at www.ox.ac.uk/coursechanges.
+The information in this handbook is accurate as at 8th October 2024, however it may be necessary for changes to be made in certain circumstances, as explained at www.ox.ac.uk/coursechanges.
 If such changes are made the Department will publish a new version of this handbook together with a list of the changes and students will be informed.

-Version Action Date Version 1.0 Published TT22 17/04/22
+Version Action Date Version 1.0 Published MT24 08/10/24